stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 - when accessing a remote resource, prevents repeated requests of the resource (known as "hammering").
-Failure to implement caching in this case generally leads to a security response (throttling, or access ban) from the administrators of the remote resource.
+Failure to implement caching in this case generally leads to a security response (e.g. throttling, or access ban) from the administrators of the remote resource.

 However, caching comes with a set of liabilities:

 - Increases memory footprint of the application to store the cached data.
 - the Model may return outdated information to its client.

-This is of particular importance
-In multi-user applications or web applications, it's important that some type of cached entries are not delivered to a user they were not intended for.
-Some critical information may be into it.
+- In multi-user web-applications, cached data may contain critical security information, and must therefore not be leaked to unintended recipients.

-## Design
+### Design

-The typical design of a Caching Model involves the following steps to retrieve the data from a data source:
+The typical design of a Caching Model involves the following steps to retrieve the data from a source:

 1. The View attempts to retrieve some information from the Model.
 2. The Model first attempts to obtain this information from the Cache.